jlangr/ccode2/continuous-design.md

   * show the user the correct answer if their choice is incorrect
 * repeat the prior three steps for each question that the user chose incorrectly

-We might also take alternate approaches.
-For example, the user might be able to continue selecting an answer for a single question until they get it correct; we might also present hints with each failed answer.
-We might also move from multiple choice to requiring a user to type in the actual noun form, for questions that the users gets correct.
+There are usually many ways to skin a cat, so we might instead support an alternate set of steps.
+For example, the user might be able to continue selecting an answer for a single question until they get it correct.
+We might present hints with each failed answer.
+We might replace multiple choice questions with fill-in-the blank questions as the user improves in skill.

-If there are many design choices for an application itself, we have orders of magnitude more choices for how we write the underlying code.
+If there are many design choices for an application itself, there are orders of magnitude more choices for how we write the underlying code.
 No, that's not right.
-We have infinite choices.
+We have infinite design choices.
 Most of those choices will be suboptimal.

 The job of our product folks is to keep shaping the product to meet the perceived needs of its marketplace of users.
 Most software product continues to demand constant change in the form of new needs and variants on or enhancements to existing needs.

-In turn, we are constantly reacting to such changes by shaping existing software.
+In turn, we must constantly be able to meet the demand by shaping and enhancing existing software.
 Code is reasonably unique: It must not only continuously present a design that demonstrates all current needs to date, but it must also accept that this design will need to be different tomorrow.

 We might be able to build a slick, useful flashcard system in a short period of time, perhaps a month or two.
 After an initial release, users will demand new behaviors.
 We're selling new features, great!
 But we must also continuously return to the current system's inherent design&mdash;its codebase&mdash.
 In order to add new features, we're forced to figure out how to accommodate new concepts into the existing design, things that might have never been considered before.

 ## Continuous Design

 When it comes to making choices in software, we have only a few kinds of primary building blocks: modules (classes), functions (methods), data references (variables), and statements/expressions.
-The first three of these materials can be named, thus providing us humans quick means of understanding where and what things are in the codebase.
+The first three of these materials can be named, thus giving us humans a better chance of understanding where and what things are in the codebase.

-How we choose to manage and organize these building materials when coding behaviors is software design.
-Put another way, our system's design is the collection of choices we've made to this point in time.
+How we choose to manage and organize these building materials when coding behaviors is software design. *Our system's design is the collection of choices we've made to this point in time.*

 It is easily possible to make many bad choices when assembling these building materials, and in a very short matter of time to boot.
 Our flashcard app might still work, but at what cost to future change?

 If our flashcard app's code is convoluted, poorly organized, with opaque names for its elements, accommodating new needs will be slow.
 We'll expend too much time navigating code to find all the places it must change.
 Once we find those locations (usually plural), we'll expend too much time understanding what the current code does.
 We'll then expend too much time carefully inserting our changes and ensuring that all the existing behaviors remain unbroken.

 Each design choice we make impacts the cost for future choices.
 We succeed only if we consider the design impact of each choice.
-We refer to this critical concept as *continuous design*.
+This is the critical concept known as continuous design.

-## Sailing on the Four C's of Clean Code
+## Sailing on the Four C's of Continuous Design

 An Unclean Code© system makes it harder to: